Edgar Humphreys: Prisoner of war

-At Stalag Luft I Humphreys met Roger Bushell during various tunnelling escape attempts, Bushell later masterminded the Great Escape.
+At Stalag Luft I Humphreys met Roger Bushell during various tunnelling escape attempts.
+Bushell later masterminded the 'Great Escape'.
 Humphreys, Jack Grisman, Leslie George Bull and several other prisoners were part of the group with Bushell who were sent to Stalag Luft III in the province of Lower Silesia near the town of Sagan (now Żagań in Poland).

 'Great Escape'

-Allocated No.54 in the queue of officers escaping through the tunnel, Humphreys teamed up with No. 55 Paul Royle for no better reason than "he was next in the queue".
+Allocated no. 54 in the queue of officers escaping through the tunnel, Humphreys teamed up with no. 55, Paul Royle, for no better reason than "he was next in the queue".
 He was one of the 76 men who escaped the prison camp on the night of 24–25 March 1944 in the escape now famous as "the Great Escape".
-He followed Denys Street out of the tunnel at about 0230 hours and into the woods with Paul Royle where their group swelled to ten before their appointed marshal "Hank" Henry Birkland led his group off westwards.
+He followed Denys Street out of the tunnel at about 0230 hours and into the woods with Royle, where their group swelled to ten before their appointed marshal "Hank" Henry Birkland led his group off westwards.